mikependon/RepoDB.NET/pages/usecases.md

 This page contains all the collective real-world scenarios that RepoDb can solve easily.
 Initial contents were the actual use-cases the author has encountered all throughout the years of experience working with big data.

-This page is open to everyone for contribution.

-> Usually, the scenario placed here are the one that could not be solved easily by other ORM.

 #### Author

 - [Adding a hints to improve query performance]()